bemts-hhs/nemsqar/respiratory_01/README.md

 * The esituation.12 is best as concatenation of all secondary impressions entered
 * The first argument is a dataframe, no joining is done by the function.
 * Any joins to get vitals etc. will need to be done outside the function
-* Grouping via `dplyr::group_by()` can be done before the function to get the calculations by region or other grouping

 # Example